 all these crafts at a very young age, my successes in the world of knitting and

 crochet came much later, with helping hands from lots of people.
+People have always had to drag me kicking and screaming into each new adventure.
 Through the

 years I have owned a yarn shop, I was a needlework instructor for Bloomingdale’s,